mozilla/bleach/docs/dev.rst

     $ tox

 That'll run Bleach tests in all the supported Python environments.
 Note that you need the necessary Python binaries for them all to be tested.

-Tests are run as github actions for test and pull request events.
+Tests are run as GitHub actions for test and pull request events.

 Release process